Read This First

 Prompt 3: Why is this tactic of advertizing promises that are not actually fulfilled such a danger to honest seekers?

-The section turns on Erosion of Trust, Emotional and Psychological Harm, and Financial and Material Exploitation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Erosion of Trust, Emotional and Psychological Harm, and Financial and Material Exploitation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Erosion of Trust distinct from Emotional and Psychological Harm.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Erosion of Trust distinct from Emotional and Psychological Harm.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Disillusionment